 Symptoms associated with a herniated disc

 More often than not, an L4-L5 disc herniation does not produce symptoms.
 In fact, many people have a herniated disc in the lower back and never know it.
 Only when the extruded inner disc material irritates the spinal cord or – more likely – impinges a nerve root will symptoms such as pain, tingling, numbness or muscle weakness occur.
 When this happens at the L4-L5 level, there is a good chance that the sciatic nerve – the largest nerve in the body – is affected.
 This nerve gives its name to the set of symptoms known as sciatica.

 Treating an L4-L5 disc herniation

-In the vast majority of cases, symptoms associated with a herniated disc in the lower back can be affectively treated non-surgically, using pain medication, physical therapy, stretching, behavior modification and other conservative methods.
+In the vast majority of cases, symptoms associated with a herniated disc in the lower back can be effectively treated non-surgically, using pain medication, physical therapy, stretching, behavior modification and other conservative methods.
 However, if chronic symptoms persist after several weeks or months of conservative treatment, surgery may become an option.
-If so, contact Laser Spine Institute to learn how a minimally invasive, outpatient procedure performed using revolutionary, endoscopic technology can help you rediscover your life without back or neck pain.
+If so, contact Laser Spine Institute to learn how one of our minimally invasive, outpatient procedures can help you find relief from neck or back pain.